R3rumCC/HikeTracker22-13/README.md

 - phone_number: The phone number of the user
 - salt: The salt used in the encryption process

+### Verification_Code
+The list of verification code for each email.
+- email: User's email
+- code: Verification code for the email.

 ### HikePoint
 The list of correlations between hikes and points
 - idPoint: The id of a point
 - titileHike: The title of a hike

-### Verification_Code
+### Huts
-The list of verification code for each email.
+The list of the huts
+- idHut: Primary key identifying a hut
+- nameHut: The name of the hut, references to the nameLocation of Points
+- phone: The phone number of the hut
-- email: User's email
+- email: The email of the hut
-- code: Verification code for the email.
+- web_site: The URL of the website of the hut
+- description: The description of the hut

 ## Dao Documentation